Frequently Asked Questions

 A. The roadway cross-section varies throughout the corridor and by alternative, but in general three travel lanes are provided in each direction, similar to current conditions.
 Auxiliary lanes are proposed in areas where they are needed in each direction and on both sides of the roadway to accommodate acceleration and deceleration lanes for local streets and driveways.

 Q. Where is the money coming from to pay for the construction of this project?
 Are my property taxes going to go up from this project?

 A. A funding source for the construction of the project has not been determined, nor can it be determined until an initially preferred alternative is selected.
 The project process is following the requirements for both state and federal funding so that as many potential funding sources as possible can be pursued.

 Q. Why don't you just buy the businesses in the median of Route 22 and be done with it?

 A. There is a well-defined legal procedure that must be followed before any property can be acquired as public right-of-way, including a cost-benefit analysis.
 In the case of the median properties, the cost-benefit analysis must compare the cost of making access to the business safe compared to the value of the business.
-This analysis will begin to be done as part of the Feasibility Assessment portion of the study as we look at the access to the median properties in more detail.
+This analysis will begin to be done as part of the current study as we look at the access to the median properties in more detail.

 While the elimination of the median businesses will eliminate the need for acceleration and deceleration lanes along the inner areas, there is still a need for acceleration and deceleration lanes on the outer areas.